rsdoiel/antenna/columns.md

 date: 2025-07-16, from: Doc Searls (at Harvard), New Old Blog

-Bet it&#39;s about liability and arbitration.
+Want a weather show?
+Look at this: Bet it&#8217;s about liability and arbitration.
 T-Mobile just texted me this: T-Mobile: We’ve updated our Terms and Conditions and Privacy Notices.
-Get the details and learn about your options in the Privacy Dashboard at secure.t-mobile.com/terms I can&#39;t log on, and doing the password reset thing is a PITA, so I won&#39;t bother.
-Maybe I&#39;ll remember to take [&#8230;]
+Get the details and learn about your options in the Privacy Dashboard at secure.t-mobile.com/terms I can&#8217;t log on, and doing the password reset thing is a PITA, so I [&#8230;]

 <br>